 Of course, you can simply google companies or specialists dealing with Drupal.
-But the number of search results will be so overwhelming that it might be hard to deal with.
-It might be hard to pick the best company or individual within a short period of time.
-There are a few resources which can be a big help in choosing a coder to develop your website.
+But the number of search results will be so overwhelming that it might take a lot of work to deal with.
+It might take time to pick the best company or individual quickly.
+There are a few resources that can be a big help in choosing a coder to develop your website.

 The “Community Spotlight” is a hunting place if you are looking for exclusive talent.
 In this thread, the great talents are pointed out by their own peers.
-Representatives who made a big or extremely useful contribution to the community are endorsed by others.
+Others endorse representatives who made a significant or extremely useful contribution to the community.

 The “Marketplace” thread is pretty straightforward.
 There are close to 1,000 companies listing their services.
-You can see the information about how many people involved in Drupal that a company has, as well as review some case studies.
+You can see the information about how many people in the company are involved in Drupal and review some case studies.

 LinkedIn can also be a source to look for talent.
-A search within the network allows you to get all the basic information about the person before even getting in contact with them.
+A search within the network allows you to get all the basic information about the person before contacting them.
 The platform provides a CV in a general format, including previous experiences and educational background.
-Additionally, you can also see what the developer has been endorsed for by other users.
+You can also see what the developer has been endorsed for by other users.

-Another solution, which seems to be quite popular lately, are platforms like Upwork.
+Another solution, which is quite popular lately, is platforms like Upwork.
 They present a good pool of individual contractors from all over the world.
-They take good care to choose people for the platform, as their reputation depends on that.
+They take good care in choosing people for the platform, as their reputation depends on that.
 So, generally, you will find developers with high-quality skills on those platforms.
-However, if you need a team or a company, it's probably not the best place to search.
+However, it's probably not the best place to search if you need a team or a company.

-The search for talent always starts with distinguishing your tasks and conditions for them.
-This kind of prerequisite will allow you later to match the requirements with the actual abilities.
-It is hard to create a clear guide on how to interview Drupal developers.
-The challenge lies in the question of what tasks the developer will be responsible for.
-One thing is for sure, you should make sure they have experience with Drupal and are capable of dealing with your project.
+Searching for talent always starts with distinguishing your tasks and other conditions.
+This prerequisite will allow you to match the requirements later with the actual abilities.
+It is hard to create a straightforward guide on how to interview a perfect Drupal developer since the challenge lies in the question of what tasks the developer will be responsible for.
+Nevertheless, some practices and questions in this article will help you to evaluate the candidate.